The mirroring principle has answers to your relationship challenges.

 C.G.
 Jung

-That YOU are part of the dynamic and hence, YOU are possibly partly creating this outcome yourself in your relationship?
+I have an answer which might come as a surprise to you.
+YOU are part of the dynamic; YOU are partly creating this outcome in your relationship!

 What it means is that we bring unconscious agreements on how to be treated in our relationships and these agreements get mirrored to us by our partners.

 Often these unconscious agreements were made from early life experiences or past abusive relationships.
-Our brains are so impressionable and easily moulded through experiences.
+Our brains are so impressionable and easily molded through experiences.

-What this means, is that you have an unconscious blueprint for keeping love at bay (if that’s what you’re experiencing in your life right now) or any other relationship struggle that you’re going through.
-Therefore you attract partners that will make your unconscious desire come true.
+What it boils down to is that you have an unconscious blueprint for keeping love at bay.
+Therefore, you attract partners that will make your unconscious desire come true.

 In other words, you attract your match; your partner is delivered based on what you broadcast to the universe as your unconscious desire, even though consciously you say it's not what you want.